sarthak-1503/sarthak-1503/README.md

 <!--ABOUT ME CODE-->
 🌱 **About myself**<br>

-✔️ I am **Sarthak Arora**, currently pursuing my bachelors from Delhi Technological University in *Computer Engineering*. <br>
+✔️ I am **Sarthak Arora**, graduated from Delhi Technological University in *Computer Engineering*. <br>

-✔️ I am interested in web development.
-I also enjoy doing competitive programming. <br>
+✔️ I am interested in Web Development.
+I also enjoy doing Competitive Programming. <br>

 ✔️ I have a good experience in FULL STACK web development.<br>